 Answers to frequently asked questions about the tribes of South Carolina.

-Recommended books about South Carolina Native Americans: Introducing South Carolina's Native American history and culture to kids.
+South Carolina Indians: Introducing South Carolina's Native American history and culture to kids.

 South Carolina Indian Affairs Commission:

 Organization working on behalf of South Carolina Native American people.

 South Carolina Native Americans: